Still downloading templates?

 👀 Did You Know?
 SMB owners reported juggling four tools a day (often five or more), with three in ten wasting time searching in the wrong places—and 29% repeating messages across platforms.

 Use ClickUp Knowledge Management to organize all these decision docs and SOPs into a searchable internal knowledge base.
 When someone searches “refund policy” or “how do we do team sync,” they find it instantly.
-When someone new joins, they can actually onboard themselves instead of depending on one person—especially if you’ve taken the time to organize your SOPs properly.
+When someone new joins, they can onboard themselves instead of depending on a single person—especially if you’ve taken the time to organize your SOPs properly.

 If your process is genuinely ambiguous, documenting it will expose that.
 You’ll realize you never actually agreed on how to handle the edge cases.
 That’s not a tooling issue.
 It’s an alignment issue.
 Solve that first, then document—and when you’re ready, writing SOPs that actually stick is easier than you think.